Well-being: The state of being comfortable, healthy, or happy. There is no one-size-fits-all way to achieve it.

 judy.fernuk@usask.ca

-Judy is a registered educator and mental health practitioner (RTC, MTC).
-In the College of Law, Judy offers counselling and bridge support to students in need or crisis, and she advises and supports faculty and staff in areas of well-being research, communication, conflict resolution, and more.
+She is a registered educator and mental health practitioner (RTC, MTC).
+At the college, Judy offers counselling and bridge support to students in need or crisis, and she advises and supports faculty and staff in areas of well-being research, communication, conflict resolution, and more.

 Judy uses solution-focused therapeutic approaches along with CBT (Cognitive Behavioural Therapy) and DBT (Dialectic Behavioural Therapy) to aid students in managing stress, solving problems or conflicts, and setting goals.